What is metal stamping?

 Progressive Die Stamping

 Progressive die stamping features a number of stations, each with a unique function.
 First, strip metal is feds through a progressive stamping press.
 The strip unrolls steadily from a coil and into the die press, where each station in the tool then performs a different cut, punch, or bend.
 The actions of each successive station add onto the work of the previous stations, resulting in a completed part.
-A manufacturer might have to repeatedly change the tool on a single press or occupy a number of presses, each performing one action required for a completed part.
-Even using multiple presses, secondary machining services were often required to truly complete a part.
-For that reason, progressive die stamping is the ideal solution for metal parts with complex geometry to meet:

 - Faster turnaround